 To support social distancing measures across its five locations, Christopher Robin Day Nurseries is asking parents to check-in remotely using their smartphones when dropping off and picking up their children.

-Christopher Robin Day Nurseries is using a virtual service that allows parents and caregivers to easily and safely drop off and pick up their children from its five locations since they reopened Monday, June 8.
+Christopher Robin Day Nurseries is using a virtual queuing system that allows parents and caregivers to easily and safely drop off and pick up their children from its five locations since they reopened Monday, June 8.

 Parents are able to register to the home room their child is in and notify teachers when they have arrived to drop off their child or are ready to collect them.
 Instead of asking parents and children to wait in queues outside the nurseries, they are able to wait from the comfort and safety of their own cars.
 Teachers, who are very familiar with students and their parents/caregivers, continue to oversee the process while abiding by social distancing measures.

 The Director of Christopher Robin Day Nursery, Daniel Seemungal-Owen, says: